Applications for the Masters in Financial Analysis class commencing in August 2020 are open.

 In cases where candidates are unable to travel to London, interviews will be conducted by members of our alumni community.
 Please note interviews conducted by alumni may take longer to coordinate, and the scheduling of your interview will not affect your application.

-In some cases a Skype interview may be conducted when a face-to-face meeting is not possible, however, the majority of interviews will be conducted in person on or off campus.
+In some cases a Skype interview may be conducted when a face-to-face meeting is not possible, however, the majority of interviews will be conducted in person on or off campus, with alumni or staff.

-We operate a waitlist system and waitlisted applicants receive regular updates at scheduled dates.
-Each year a number of waitlist candidates are successful in getting a place on the programme.
+We operate a waitlist system and waitlisted applicants are invited to engage with us via Kira, a video interview platform, to further assess your candidacy.
+Each year a number of waitlist candidates are successful in getting a place on the programme, and we will set regular updates to evaluate your candidacy.